cypress-io/cypress/docs/source/guides/guides/debugging.md

 # Using the DevTools

-Though Cypress has built out [an excellent GUI application](/guides/cypress-basics/overview-of-the-gui.html) to help you understand what is happening in your app and your tests, there's simply no replacing all the amazing work browser teams have done on their built-in development tools.
+Though Cypress has built out {% url "an excellent GUI application" overview-of-the-gui %} to help you understand what is happening in your app and your tests, there's simply no replacing all the amazing work browser teams have done on their built-in development tools.
 Once again, we see that Cypress goes _with_ the flow of the modern ecosystem, opting to leverage these tools wherever possible.

 <!-- TODO: show how clicking commands populates the dev tools, demonstrate a few commands -->